- What are the benefits of hearing aids?

 To overcome the potential limitations with hearing aids, inclusion of aural rehabilitation during the process of your hearing aid purchase can be helpful.
 Aural rehabilitation may assist in maximizing the benefits of hearing aids and developing strategies to deal with hearing aid limitations.
 For more information about aural rehabilitation, please see the American Speech-Language-Hearing Association's (ASHA) "Adult Aural/Audiologic Rehabilitation."

-Hearing aids should be properly fitted by a licensed hearing healthcare professional (such as an audiologist or a hearing aid dispenser) so that the amplification matches your hearing loss.
+Some hearing aids require fitting by a licensed hearing healthcare professional (such as an audiologist or a hearing aid dispenser), so that the amplification matches your hearing loss.
 If not fitted properly, too much amplification may cause additional hearing loss.